Muktir Kotha

 Muktir Kotha (মুক্তির কথা, Words of Freedom) is a 1999 Bangladeshi drama film directed by Tareque Masud and Catherine Masud.
 Muktir Kotha follows a group of young men and women began traversing the far corner of Bangladesh projectionists from 1996 to 1999, showing Muktir Gaan, a documentary on the 1971 Bangladesh Liberation War.
-The film screenings prompted ordinary villagers to share their own stories of wartime suffering and resistance.
+The film screenings prompted the villagers to share their own stories of wartime suffering and resistance.
 Often the projection space would be spontaneously transformed into a folk concert.
 Through these interactions with village audiences, the young projectionist came to 'relearn' the wider history of the Liberation War, and the continuing struggle of ordinary people for a more just and democratic society.

 Synopsis

 Muktir Katha is a film about the liberation struggle of 1971.
-The film is an archive of the ways in which ordinary people fell victim to genocide, rape and other atrocities.
-The struggle still ranging in the countryside, and struggle for a more just and democratic society.
+The film is an archive of how the ordinary people fell victim to atrocities of the war.
+The struggle is still raging in the countryside, and struggle for a more just and democratic society.
 The combined footage shot used in the film was taken from American film maker Lear Levin.